dphfox/Fusion/docs/tutorials/further-basics/reusing-components.md

 - the `Greeting` function creates and returns our TextLabel for us
 - the returned TextLabel becomes part of the `[Children]`

-Therefore, when we run this code, we'll see our greeting text show up.
+Therefore, when we run this code, we'll see our greeting TextLabel show up in our ScreenGui.

 That's the basic idea of 'components' in Fusion; they're just functions which take in some properties and return some UI.